Be careful where you click.

 There is more than one way to deliver ransomware, however.
 In addition to phishing emails, infected websites and lateral movement are common ransomware distribution methods, as outlined in Preventing Ransomware by Abhijit Mohanta, Mounir Hahad and Kumaraguru Velmurugan.

+The book, published by Packt Publishing, covers the fundamentals of identifying, preventing and responding to ransomware and discusses real-world examples, including WannaCry, Bad Rabbit and Petya.
 In the following excerpt from Chapter 3 of Preventing Ransomware, the authors detail three main ransomware distribution methods to help security teams anticipate and prevent attacks on all fronts.

 Be sure to check out a Q&A with Mohanta to learn more about his malware research and how ransomware will evolve.
 Also, download a PDF of Chapter 3 to read the full-length chapter for a closer look at email and lateral movement ransomware distribution methods.

 Malware is also delivered through web attacks.
 Attacks can leverage vulnerabilities in websites and browsers to execute the attack.

 OWASP is an organization that lists the top vulnerabilities: https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project.